temporalio/documentation/docs/system-tools/web-ui.md

    auth:
      enabled: true # Temporal Web checks this first before reading your provider config
      providers:
-       - label: 'google oidc' # for internal use; in future may expose as button text
+       - label: "google oidc" # for internal use; in future may expose as button text
          type: oidc # for futureproofing; only oidc is supported today
          issuer: https://accounts.google.com
          client_id: xxxxxxxxxx-xxxxxxxxxxxxxxxxxxxx.apps.googleusercontent.com